 And politics is perhaps the most likely explanation for the Myanmar stand-off.
 From 2004 to 2016, under the military government, EVER Meter had a monopoly of the provision of analogue and then digital meters to the country’s Electricity Supply Enterprise.
 Since the National League for Democracy came to power in 2016, that monopoly has been shaken.
 Relations between EVER and the country’s central energy authority have been dogged by controversy over tendering processes and concerns about the utility of the technology the EVER smart meter uses.

 So matters are at a stalemate – for now.
 However, there is an election due in November, and Colin Steley says this is likely to be a key factor.
 If the military comes out on top, he predicts, Myo (EVER) will come to the fore.
 “If the current government comes out on top, the other guys will win.
 That’s the bottleneck.’

 Myanmar’s experience could be instructive for the rest of Asia, both in terms of the obstacles and the opportunities it reveals.
 The potential gains, in particular, are huge.
-Both India and China are investing heavily in smart grid systems and India, like Myanmar, is a heavy loser from power theft.
+Both India and the People’s Republic of China are investing heavily in smart grid systems and India, like Myanmar, is a heavy loser from power theft.

 After all, the use smart grids in Myanmar proves that they can transform communities in other countries by providing electricity efficiently and effectively in places where before there was none at all.